 Aside from that, the jetty is a place where you’re guaranteed to get that money shot of Diamond Head.
-The one you’ve only seen in postcards and magazines; the shot that you’ve been anxious to capture ever since seeing it in all its glory.
-This is the place to be, especially during the golden hour at sunset.
+The one you’ve only seen in postcards and magazines, the shot that you’ve been anxious to capture ever since seeing it in all its glory.
+Kewalo Basin is the place to be, especially during the golden hour at sunset.

-At about this time, it’s also nice to watch the slew of boats and vessels returning from the sea.
-The five-acre park sits at the edge of the harbor channel; across the way, you’ll see Kakaako Waterfront Park.
+It’s also nice to watch the slew of boats and vessels returning from the sea.

 Or, maybe you’re catching one of the boats at Kewalo Basin Harbor.
 A number of excursions depart from this Honolulu location, including fishing tours, chartered yachts, and dive trips.